Product Carbon Footprint

 To reduce climate impact, we first need to understand it.
 And to understand it, we must measure it—product by product.
 That’s why we work with PCF.

 It’s the only way to accurately measure Scope 3 emissions, which make up the majority of our climate impact.
-Organisational data from suppliers isn’t enough—it can’t be linked to individual products.
+Organizational data from suppliers isn’t enough—it can’t be linked to individual products.
 Instead, we need activity-based data from each part of the value chain.
 This gives us the detail needed to track emissions, enable fair comparisons, and drive real improvements.
+Read more about how an Organizational Carbon Footprint (OCF) relates to and differs from a PCF.

 Climate impact concerns us all